 - 4.1 It has not been necessary for Larne Borough Council to declare any Air Quality Management Areas in the borough and therefore we cannot report progress on implementation of action plans. - 4.2 The council does not intend to draw up a local air quality strategy at the present time, as designation of an Air Quality Management Area is not anticipated in the near future.
-This however is reviewed annually and will be reconsidered should pollutant levels begin to approach air quality objectives. - 4.3 Proposed developments, which could have the potential to affect local air quality, include: - (i) Extension to an existing quarry operated by OMYA at Munie Road, Glenarm - (ii) Extension to Kilwaughter Quarry by Kilwaughter Chemical Company, Starbog Road.
-Larne - (iii) Landfill site at Loughside Quarries, Belfast Road, Larne
+This however is reviewed annually and will be reconsidered should pollutant levels begin to approach air quality objectives. - 4.3 Proposed developments, which could have the potential to affect local air quality, include: - (i) Extension to an existing quarry operated by OMYA at Munie Road, Glenarm - (ii) Extension to Kilwaughter Quarry by Kilwaughter Chemical Company, Starbog Road, Larne

-The above Landfill site developments has yet to receive planning permission.
-Work is now ongoing at the two quarry extensions.
 Environmental Impact Assessments available for the two quarry extensions suggest that the implementation of planned mitigation measures will ensure the quarry developments will not have a significant detrimental effect on local air quality.
 The Environmental Health Department will be consulted by the Planning Service on the outstanding developments.
 Consultation is an opportunity for any concerns regarding the impact on air quality either direct or indirect, e.g. increased levels of traffic, to be addressed prior to planning permission being granted.

-- 4.4 Larne Borough Council does not monitor ozone, polycyclic aromatic hydrocarbons (PAHs).
+- Ongoing application for cement batching plant operation at Loughside Road Quarry.
+This will be subject to an IPPC permit with the Industrial Radiochemical Pollution Inspectorate. - 4.4 Larne Borough Council does not monitor ozone, polycyclic aromatic hydrocarbons (PAHs).
 These pollutants are not currently covered by the regulations. - 4.5 No complaints regarding odour and dust emission from regulated industrial sources have been received in recent years.